 The original idea was that this style of complexity would provide difficult to guess and, as humans, we have found that to be absolutely correct.
-The problem is we are left guessing what our very own password is after having to conform to something that is not natural to us.
-This is especially true when we have to change it periodically and keep it unique across the ever-growing amount of accounts we now have.
+The problem is we’re all left guessing what our very own passwords are after having to conform to something that is just simply not natural to us.
+This is especially true when we have to change them periodically and keep it unique across the ever-growing amount of accounts we now have.

-Of course we want to keep our accounts and data secure, though I don’t think the protection layer of our very selves not being able to access our information is what password complexity was pitching at.
+Of course we want to keep our accounts and data secure, though I don’t think the protection layer of our very selves not being able to access our own accounts or information is what password complexity was pitching at.

 So what do we currently do to fight the demand for a password change?
 Usually stick an extra number on the end or increment the one that is already tagged on to our favourite P@ssw0rd7 or sport like F00tba!!123